What Is a Car Insurance Deductible

 Understanding Subrogation and Deductible Recovery

-Subrogation is the legal process where your insurance company seeks reimbursement from the at-fault party's insurance for the money they paid on your claim—including your deductible.
+Subrogation is the legal process where your insurance company seeks reimbursement from the at-fault party's insurance — including your deductible.
 If your insurer successfully recovers the full amount, they'll refund your deductible to you.
-However, this process can take weeks or even months to complete.
+This process typically takes 30 to 90 days, though complex cases can take longer.
+Learn how insurance subrogation works and what to expect throughout the process.

 The success of subrogation depends on several factors: